OCFL/ocfl-java/README.md

  logical paths are mapped directly to content paths without making any changes.
 See `LogicalPathMappers` for more pre-configured options, such as `LogicalPathMappers.percentEncodingWindowsMapper()`, which percent-encodes a handful of characters that are problematic on Windows.
-* **digestThreadPoolSize**: Sets the size of the thread pool that's used to calculate digests.
-By default, the thread pool size is equal to the number of available processors.
-* **copyThreadPoolSize**: Sets the size of the thread pool that's used for copying/moving files.
-By default, the thread pool size is equal to twice the number of available processors.
 * **inventoryCache**: By default, an in-memory [Caffeine](https://github.com/ben-manes/caffeine) cache is used to cache deserialized inventories.
 * **objectLock**: Set the lock implementation that's used to lock objects for writing.
 By default, it is an in-memory lock